SJTU-CGM/GIFE-HGT/README.md

 Necessary input description:

   db_genome_dir		<string>	The directory of all genomes saved.

 Options (defaults in parentheses):

     --help				Print this usage page.

   Input:

     --fragment		<string>	The fasta file of filtered fragments of target genome. (./kmerFilter/split.fasta)

     --genome		<string>	The fasta file of target genome. (./kmerFilter/new.fasta)

     --dbinfodir		<string>	The directory that all genome information saved. (./splitDB/)

   Output:

     --outdir		<string>	The result files will be output to this directory.

   Other parameters:

     --suffix		<string>	The suffix of genome file in database. (fna)

     --distant		<string>        The distantly related group. kingdom or phylum can be chosen. (kingdom)

     --identity		<float>		The threshold of identity.
 Two sequences above this threshold are considered to be similar.
 (0.5)
 ```
 Example command:
 ```
 $ GIFEHGT seqAlign --db path/to/example/data/db/refseq
 ```
-Results of sequence alignment can be found in the directory `path/to/example/seqAlign`.
+Results can be found in the directory `path/to/example/seqAlign`.
-- `path/to/example/seqAlign/distant/*`: sequence alignment results of target genome and genomes of species in DRG.
+- `seqAlign/distant/axt/<genome_id>.axt`: raw LASTZ axt+ alignment between the filtered target fragments and a genome in the distant-related group.
-- `path/to/example/seqAlign/close/*`: sequence alignment results of target genome and genomes of species in CRG.
+- `seqAlign/close/axt/<genome_id>.axt`: raw LASTZ axt+ alignment between distant-group-supported target regions and a genome in the close-related group.
-- `path/to/example/seqAlign/all/*`: sequence alignment results of fragments in target genome which can align with both genomes of species in DRG and that in CRG.
+Coverage-conversion and merged-coordinate files are removed after `screenHGT` has consumed them.
+The AXT files are retained for alignment inspection andreanalysis.

 #### 4.  `screenHGT`: Screen potential HGTs using sequence alignment results
 The script will acquire sequences of target genome which have higher identity with genomes in DRG than that in CRG.
 If Strict mode is chosen, it will require the similarity between sequences of target genome and genomes in CRG or DRG is high than one threshold.
 Besides, the sequences with too high or too low GC percentage, overlapped simple repeat, low complex repeat, single-copy-gene common to eukaryotes, ERV and mitochondrial and chloroplast (if have) sequences are removed.
 ```